Susan Slept Here: Development

 Gottlieb wrote a script version and decided to produce.

-In July 1952 signed a contract with MGM to borrow 20-years-old Debbie Reynolds to play the lead.
-In July David Wayne and Dan Dailey joined the cast, with Dailey borrowed from 20th Century Fox to play the male lead.
+In July 1952, Gottlieb signed a contract with MGM to borrow 20-year-old Debbie Reynolds to play the lead.
+In That same month, David Wayne and Dan Dailey joined the cast, with Dailey borrowed from 20th Century Fox to play the male lead.
 Frank Tashlin agreed to direct and Mickey Rooney replaced David Wayne.

-In October 1953 Gottlieb sold the entire package to RKO.
+In October 1953, Gottlieb sold the entire package to RKO.
 Then Rooney and Dailey dropped out due to the fact the film would be shot later.
 Harriet Parsons was assigned to produce and Robert Mitchum was announced as star.
-Mitchum, however, refused the role and was penalised $40,000 by RKO for doing so.
+Mitchum, however, refused the role and was penalized $40,000 by RKO for doing so.

-Dick Powell, 50 years old at the time, who had been focusing on directing and had just left directing the play The Caine Mutiny Court Martial, agreed to play the lead.
+Dick Powell, skirting 50 years old at the time, had been focusing on directing and had just left directing the play The Caine Mutiny Court Martial, but agreed to play the lead.

 Alvy Moore, who had understudied David Wayne on stage in Mister Roberts, was signed to play the role originally intended for Wayne and then Mickey Rooney.

 Anne Francis was borrowed from 20th Century Fox just before being dropped by that studio.
 She stated to reporters that the film "will probably do more for me than any of the others" because "I'm given the chance to act and not just be a piece of scenery."